 - Follow instructions

 - Be prepared

 - Hold on to routines

 - Go out and exercise

 - Help others

-- Study psychologists and other university counselling services are available like normal, but meetings are moved to virtual platforms.
+Study psychologists and other university counselling services are available like normal, but meetings are moved to virtual platforms.
 University’s well-being and guidance service Navigaattori is open on Wednesdays from 12 to 15.
 Read more about Navigaattori on its own website!

 Is FSHS open normally?